nubot-nudt/PALoop/README.md

-# Pose-Appearance-based Loop Closure Detection for Non-Linear Optimization-based SLAM
+# Fast Loop Closure Detection Using Probabilistic Integration of Pose and Appearance Similarity

 ## Description